timooo-thy/fake-real-news-classifier/README.md

 4) Subject analysis

 # Models Used
-1) Machine Learning with Logistic Regression (Sentiment Score and Bag of Words)
+1) Logistic Regression (Sentiment Score and Bag of Words)
-2) Pytorch Deep Learning using BERT BASE UNCASED (model not included in github due to large file size)
+2) Pytorch using Bert Based Uncased Model (model not included in github due to large file size)
-3) Keras ANN Deep Learning using tokenizer for preprocessing text (model included)
+3) Keras ANN using Tokenizer for preprocessing text (model included)
 4) XGBoost Deep Learning using TF-IDF to vectorise text (model included)
 5) XGBoost 5-Fold Cross Validation